 Each board member serves a three-year term.
 Because the code requires us to stagger the terms, we recruit new members every year to fill the expired terms.
 If you think you might be interested in serving on CCAB, watch the City's Boards and Commissions page for information about openings.

 Meetings are scheduled for the first and third Thursday of every month, as needed.

-For more information, read Tip 332, Code Interpretation Appeals to the Construction Codes Advisory Board, or these code sections: Section 103.11 of the Seattle Building Code, Section 110.2 of the Seattle Mechanical Code, Sections C109.2 and R109.2 of the Seattle Energy Code, and Section 80.16 of the Seattle Electrical Code.
+For more information, read Tip 332, Review of Seattle DCI Decisions by the Construction Codes Advisory Board, or these code sections: Section 103.11 of the Seattle Building Code, Section 110.2 of the Seattle Mechanical Code, Sections C109.2 and R109.2 of the Seattle Energy Code, and Section 80.16 of the Seattle Electrical Code.

 Each board member represents a profession or the general public.
 CCAB has the following positions:

 In addition to these positions, the Seattle Fire Department, Seattle City Light, and Public Health - Seattle & King County are represented by non-voting members.